gyandeeps/gyandeeps.github.io/_posts/2020-04-27-garage-operations-raspberrypi.md

 #### Find the manual button wire connection into your garage door

 I have a Chamberlain garage door opener, I was able to trace the button (from the wall) wires going into one terminal in your garage door opener.
 It looks like a thin looking wire as compared to regular electric wires in your house.
 Do not confuse the wires coming from the safety sensors hooked up to your garage door sides.
+In my case red was positive and white was negative.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/garage/garage-machine.jpg){: .align-center}

 #### Connect wires from your garage opener sockets to relay module

-* Make sure you connect the negative to center terminal of the relay module and hot (positive) wire to left terminal on the relay module.
+* Make sure you connect the negative (black in pic) to center terminal of the relay module and hot (red in pic) wire to left terminal on the relay module.
 * Concept is that when we connect these two wires, it completes the circuit which in turn trigger the garage open/close operation.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/garage/relay.jpg){: .align-center}

-Connection to the raspberry pi

-![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/garage/relay-connection.jpg){: .align-center}

 #### Connect relay to raspberry pi

-* Connect GND to pin 6
+* Connect GND to pin 6 (other orange looking wire)
-* Connect VCC to pin 2 ie 5v supply
+* Connect VCC to pin 2 ie 5v supply (red wire in pic)
-* Connect IN1 to GPIO 4
+* Connect IN2 to GPIO 4 (orange wire in pic)

-IN1 pin is what will be used to trigger the changes.
+IN2 pin is what will be used to trigger the changes.
 Other 2 wires is to provide power (5v) to the relay.

+![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/garage/relay-connection.jpg){: .align-center}

-#### Connect mechanical switch to raspberry pi
+#### Connect magnetic switch to raspberry pi

-* Connect COM to pin 1 i.e. 3v supply
+* Connect COM to ground on pin 6
+  * Black wire from the switch to orange looking wire
-* Connect NO to GPIO 2
+* Connect NO to GPIO 2 (red wire in pic)
   * This is pin is an pull-up type which means it outputs 3.3v
   * I am still trying to better understand this area.
   * I think you can use other pins as pull-up by configuration but i did not try it.